MafteiMugurel/Healthy-Pet/README.md

 # HealthyPet Web Aplication

-A full-stack web application or managing pets and their medical records.
+A web application or managing pets and their medical records.
 The app allows users to add pets, view pet details, and manage medical information through a clean and modular React interface.

 ## Features